Arthur Liman Center for Public Interest Law Fellowship, Yale Law School

 1. Are selected as a Liman Fellow AND

-2. You secure an unpaid internship at a non-profit organization in the U.S. focused on social justice that is 8-10 weeks long AND
+2. You secure an unpaid internship at a non-profit organization in the U.S. focused on social justice and public interest law that is 8-10 weeks long AND

 3. The internship fits the criteria for funding offered by the Career & Civic Engagement Center